 Last but not least, you will also be playing an important part in conserving the environment.
 For example, installation of an artificial lawn would generally reduce the amount of fertilizer and pesticide used.
 This, in turn, reduces the amount of ground pollution coming from your backyard.
 In places like California where there are long droughts, it has become even more crucial to use products like synthetic grass.
 Your water utility bill will be reduced significantly once the natural lawn is replaced.
 Implementing water conservation methods such as utilizing rain barrels will reduce the costs even further!
 According to the synthetic lawn council, a natural grass lawn can use 55 gallons of water per square foot annually.

-As you can see, there are plenty of great benefits associated with synthetic grass.
-However, keep in mind that there are also a few downsides.
+Synthesis grass has many benefits.
+There are some downsides to also consider.
 For example, you will no longer get the sweet scent of freshly-cut natural grass.
-You may also need to re-fill the rubber material in the lawn every now and then if there is a lot of foot traffic involved.
-Whatever your decision may be, we highly recommend reaching out to your local artificial turf companies to learn more about what they can offer.
+You may also need to re-fill the rubber material in the lawn if there is a lot of foot traffic.
+Whatever your decision may be, we highly recommend reaching out to your local artificial turf companies to learn more.